MasterRO94/laravel-mail-viewer/README.md

-# Laravel 5.5 mail logs viewer
+# Laravel 5.5+ mail logger and viewer
 ### Easily log and view in browser outgoing emails.

 This package gives an ability to log all outgoing emails to a database and view them all from a browser.